iamtrask/iamtrask.github.io/_posts/2026-04-07-decentralized-ai-in-50-lines.markdown

     r = requests.post(OLLAMA, json={
         "model": MODEL,
-        "prompt": f"Someone texted me: {incoming_prompt_from_friend}\n\nReply on my behalf.", "system": "You ARE the person replying to a text message. " "Output ONLY the reply text.
+        "prompt": f"Someone texted me: {incoming_prompt_from_friend}\n\nReply on my behalf.", "system": """You ARE the person replying to a text message.
+Output ONLY the reply text.
 No preamble.
-Be brief and natural.", "stream": False
+Be brief and natural.""",
+        "stream": False
     })
     return r.json()["response"].strip()